 Budget Template Read "Instructions" worksheet before completing this form.

-Organization:Crook County Health DepartmentDate:

-Project title:Supporting Cancer Fighters, Survivors, and Grievers Through Art8-Mar-23

-Salary and fringe benefits requested l based on % FTE Personnel name Role on project Salary Fringe benefits Total Camille Krueger Coordinator .2 FTE 10,730 4,142 14,872 Sub-totals \$10,730 \$4,142 \$14,872
+Organization: Crook County Health Departm Crook County Health Department Project title: Supporting Cancer Fighters, Sur Supporting Cancer Fighters, Survivors, and Grievers Through Art Salary and fringe benefits requested Personnel name Role on project Salary Fringe benefits Total Camille Krueger Coordinator .2 FTE 10,730 4,142 14,872 Sub-totals \$10,730 \$4,142 \$14,872

 Consultant / Category Cost Sub-Total

 Consultant costs Cheryl Nix, AND, BS Ed, LCSW 3500

 Itemize by consultant

 3,500

-Equipment costs
+Equipment costs -,

 Itemize each expense

 Equipment items >\$3,000 not allowed without justification 0

 Materials and supplies Program supplies 5800

 Itemize by broad categories Program promotion 2500

 8,300

 Travel costs Mileage 146

 Itemize by broad categories

 146

 Clinical care costs

 Itemize by category.
-Include no. people who will receive
+Include no.

-care/service and per person cost for providing the care/service 0
+people who will receive care/service and per person cost for providing the care/service 0

 Other expenses Intern compensation 500

 Itemize by broad categories.
+Include an indirect costs (10% of total budget allowed) category, if applicable.
 Indirect 10% \$2,681.8

-Include an indirect costs (10% of total budget allowed) category, if applicable.
 3,182

-Template version 2020-1, January 2020 Total amount requested for budget period ' \$30,000
+Template version 2020-1, January 2020 Total amount requested for budget period - \$30,000

+Community Partners hip Program

 n for each budget category and any other information to support the budget request.

+Project title: Supporting Cancer Fighters, Survivors, and Grievers Through Art

+Section Justification

+Total Amount Requested \$30,000

+This president will require a backly strategist on ETE of 0.00.
+Consills (investor works for the Creak County i

-Project title: Supporting Cancer Fighters, Survivors, and Grievers Through Art Section Justification Total Amount Requested \$30,00 ioi tino project moidac(o).
-This project will require a health strategist, an FTE of 0.20.
+Personnel Staffing and responsibilities This project will require a health strategist, an FTE of 0.20.
 Camille Krueger works for the Crook County Health Department (CCHD) prevention and health promotion team as the Mental Health Strategist.
-She has a Bachalors of Science in Natural Science and has been working in the health field for over 3 years.
-She will be conducting the outreach campaign, ordering supplies, planning the gatherings, leading set-up/clean-up, developing the survey, and organize data collection, and data storing/analyzing.
-On a sulface to a safe Chand Niv.
-AND, DS Ed.
-LCSW is a liceaned soul grafting art therepiet and will be the lead facilitator for Consultant costs Briefly describe the need for Cheryl Nix, AND, BS Ed, LCSW is a liscened soul-crafting art therapist and will be the lead facilitator for the art gatherings. consultant (e.g. evaluation/data analysis) are art gamerings.
-Equipment N/A Equipment List needed equipment and briefly describe how it will be used IVA If including equipment items over \$3,000, provide justification Materials and supplies Program supplies will entail, various art supplies from, glue-sticks, scissors, paper, paint, canvases. \$800 Describe need by each broad of those funds will be used to purchase snacks for the art gathering since they will last up to 4hrs. category Program promotion supplies will include, printing costs, toner, paper, postage, social media boosts, and advertising costs.
+She

+for this project include(s): has a Bachalors of Science in Natural Science and has been working in the health field for over 3 years.

+She will be conducting the outreach campaign, ordering supplies, planning the gatherings, leading set-

+Describe personnel, FTE, brief up/clean-up, developing the survey, and organize data collection, and data storing/analyzing.

+bio, and proposed contribution

+Consultant costs Cheryl Nix, AND, BS Ed, LCSW is a liscened soul-crafting art therapist and will be the lead facilitator for

+Briefly describe the need for the art gatherings.

+consultant (e.g.

+evaluation/data analysis)

+Equipment N/A

+List needed equipment and 1

+briefly describe how it will be

+used If including equipment items

+over \$3,000, provide

+justification

+Materials and supplies Program supplies will entail, various art supplies from, glue-sticks, scissors, paper, paint, canvases. \$800

+Describe need by each broad of those funds will be used to purchase snacks for the art gathering since they will last up to 4hrs.

+category Program promotion supplies will include, printing costs, toner, paper, postage, social media boosts, and

+advertising costs.
 Social media "boosted" posts will help generate more interest in the art gatherings.

-Travel Travel includes mileage to the store to purchase supplies, to and from the art gathering location, and Describe need by each broad category mileage to pass out brochures for the art gatherings.
-Clinical care costs IN/A Describe how you calculated any clinical care costs O41 Intern componentian for travel expanses and time Other expenses Describe need by each broad Intern compensation for travel expenses and time category Inderect 10% will be for Crook County facilities and administration Additional information N/A Describe any associated project costs that are not included in this budget and how they will be covered now alloy will be covered Additional funding sources N/A Describe any additional funding sources that will support this effort if part of a larger project
+Travel Travel includes mileage to the store to purchase supplies, to and from the art gathering location, and

+Describe need by each broad mileage to pass out brochures for the art gatherings.

+category

+n

+Clinical care costs N/A

+Describe how you calculated any clinical care costs

+Other expenses Intern compensation for travel expenses and time

+Describe need by each broad

+category Indexect 400/ will be fer Creat County facilities and educinistration

+Additional information Inderect 10% will be for Crook County facilities and administration N/A

+Describe any associated

+project costs that are not

+included in this budget and

+how they will be covered

+Additional funding sources N/A

+Describe any additional

+funding sources that will

+support this effort if part of a

+larger project